NHSDigital/interoperability-standards-documentation/input/pagecontent/patient-encounter-management.md

 3. The Subscription Manager checks for matching subscriptions
 4. For each matching Subscription it sends an [Resource Notify Event Notifiction](Bundle-ex-EventNotification.html)

+The example above used a `REST-Hook` Subscription, the [Subscriptions R5 Backport](https://hl7.org/fhir/uv/subscriptions-backport/STU1.1/channels.html) has several channels including:

+- REST-Hook (assumed to be default)
+- Websocket
+- Email (probably also a common option)
+- FHIR Messaging
+- Custom Channels